grawlinson/dotfiles/README.md

 These dotfiles assume the computer is set up in a specific way.
 I recommend using Ansible or other tools (Chef, Puppet, etc) to automatically provision your computer the way you like it.
-I've started migrating things that can be automated to my [ansible-archlinux][url-gh-ansible-archlinux] repository.

 ## Further Reading